course-go/homework/README.md

 ### Guidelines

-- Do not merge your pull requests until you are instructed to do so.
+- Do not merge your pull requests until your reviewer approves it or you are explicitly instructed to do so.
-- All solutions must comply with the Go formatter.
+- All solutions must comply with the standard Go formatter.
 - If the homework skeleton contains a continuous integration pipeline it must successfully pass.
 - If the assignment contains tests they also have to pass.